Finding the elusive RR Lyrae companions via speckle imaging: Analysis and results

 \subsection{Calibration and mass limits for companions}

-The 5-$\sigma$ contrast curves from speckle observations in both filters are shown for 8 targets, as an example, in Appendix \ref{app:contrast}.
+The 5-$\sigma$ contrast curves from speckle observations in both filters are shown for the complete sample, in Appendix \ref{app:contrast}.
 Table \ref{tab:contrast} shows as a summary, the 5-$\sigma$ magnitude contrast obtained at distances of 100 mas and 1\arcsec\, in both filters, when available, for all 81 targets.

 These relative magnitude contrast curves need to be calibrated into an absolute scale, and then transformed into mass limits for any possible companions.
 Exact calibration would require having flux-calibrated spectra of each RRL taken at the same pulsation phase when the speckle observations were taken, which are unavailable.
 As an approximation to the RRL spectral energy distribution near minimum light, we used instead two stellar templates from the \citet{pickles98} stellar spectral flux library, a metal-poor F5V, and a giant F5III star, as the spectral type of RRL near minimum light is known to be early to mid F \citep[e.g.][]{preston59}, together with the \textit{Gaia} $G$ magnitude and distance to each RRL \citep{bailerjones21} to obtain synthetic photometry in the 562 nm and 832 nm speckle filters using the transmission curves provided by Gemini\footnote{\href{https://www.gemini.edu/instrumentation/alopeke-zorro/components}{https://www.gemini.edu/instrumentation/alopeke-zorro/components}}.
 Calculations were accomplished using \textsc{pyphot}\footnote{\href{https://mfouesneau.github.io/pyphot/}{https://mfouesneau.github.io/pyphot/}}.
-Note that the \textit{Gaia} $G$ magnitude used for each target is not the one given directly by \textit{Gaia} DR3 \citep{vallenari23}, but instead the magnitude expected at the time of speckle observations, interpolated from the \textit{Gaia} time series photometry using the periods given in Table \ref{tab:sample}.
+Note that the \textit{Gaia} $G$ magnitude used for each target is not the one given directly by \textit{Gaia} DR3 \citep{gaiadr3}, but instead the magnitude expected at the time of speckle observations, interpolated from the \textit{Gaia} time series photometry using the periods given in Table \ref{tab:sample}.
 Table \ref{tab:sample} gives these magnitudes as well as the Julian dates of the mid-point of the speckle observations.